University of Warwick: Commercial focus

 Nevertheless, with the appointment of Sir Nicholas Scheele as Chancellor in 2002, the university signalled that it intended to continue and expand its commercial activities.
 In an interview for the BBC, Scheele said: "I think in the future, education and industry need to become even more closely linked than they have been historically.
 As government funding changes, the replacement could well come through private funding from companies, individuals and grant-giving agencies."

 Student life

-Undergraduate student life at Warwick can be broadly divided into two phases.
-In the first year, student life revolves around campus and, in particular, the Students' Union (with its sports clubs, societies, and entertainment facilities).
-In subsequent years students typically live off-campus, in Leamington Spa, and more rarely in either the Coventry suburbs of Earlsdon and Canley or the town of Kenilworth.
+The university has a campus cat named Rolf.

 Students' Union

-The University of Warwick Students' Union is one of the largest students' unions in the UK, and currently has over 260 societies and 67 sports clubs including basketball, rowing and ice hockey.
+The University of Warwick Students' Union is one of the largest students' unions in the UK, with over 260 societies and 67 sports clubs including basketball, rowing and ice hockey.
 The Union has an annual turnover of approximately £6 million, the profit from which is used to provide services to students and to employ its staff and sabbatical officers.

-The Union is divided into two buildings—SUHQ (mainly societies and administration and Restaurant Canopy) and The Union Building (entertainment facilities).
-The Union Building contains a three-room club venue known as "The Copper Rooms"; CAMRA-accredited "The Dirty Duck" pub; a popular bar called "The Terrace Bar"; Curiositea, a tea shop famous for its hot chocolates, cakes and vintage atmosphere; The Graduate, a postgraduate social and study space; and The Bread Oven, a design-your-own sandwich shop.
+The Union is divided into two buildings—SUHQ and The Union Building.
+The Union Building contains a three-room club venue known as "The Copper Rooms"; CAMRA-accredited "The Dirty Duck" pub; a popular bar called "The Terrace Bar"; Curiositea, a tea shop known for its hot chocolates, cakes and vintage atmosphere; The Graduate, a postgraduate social and study space; and The Bread Oven, a design-your-own sandwich shop.

-The Union is a member of the National Union of Students (NUS) and National Postgraduate Committee (NPC).